-There are a number of laboratories at APL that are central to the work of its Precision Engagement organization.
-Most reside in the Force Projection Department and are managed by Precision Engagement technical groups, but Precision Engagement programs can also reach out, as required, to use facilities nominally owned and operated by other APL departments.
+There are a number of laboratories at APL that are central to the work of its Precision Strike organization.
+Most reside in the Force Projection Department and are managed by Precision Strike technical groups, but Precision Strike programs can also reach out, as required, to use facilities nominally owned and operated by other APL departments.

 Image Simulation (ISIM) Laboratory